-The exclusion of records of arrest and conviction that were granted relief from state summary criminal history information above does not apply to records for which the recordholder is required to register as a sex offender, has an active record in the Supervised Release File, or if based on information available in the department's record, it appears the person is currently serving a sentence or if there is an indication of pending criminal charges.
-The exclusion of records also does not apply if the records are required to be disseminated by federal law.
+The exclusion of records of arrest and conviction that were granted relief from state summary criminal history information does not apply to records for which the recordholder is required to register as a sex offender, has an active record in the Supervised Release File, or if based on information available in the department's record, it appears the person is currently serving a sentence or if there is an indication of pending criminal charges.

-Board Position: At its August 9, 2021 meeting, the Board chose to maintain its [oppose unless amended] position.
+Board Position: The Board has maintained its [oppose unless amended] position.